 - Check your Custom Filter to ensure that there aren't any websites in there that may continue to be filtering out those calls.

-A brief explanation of VPNs and Wi-Fi calling:
+A brief explanation of Virtual Private Networks and Wi-Fi calling:

 In many cases, this issue happens due to the way that some cell providers (such as T-Mobile and AT&T) have implemented Wi-Fi calling.
-These providers use what is known as a VPN (or, Virtual Private Network) to create a secure tunnel between that smartphone and their internal systems in order to keep those calls secure.
+These providers use what is known as a Virtual Private Network to create a secure tunnel between that smartphone and their internal systems in order to keep those calls secure.

-At every filter level other than "None," your Circle device filters out VPN & Proxy connections by default.
+At every filter level other than "None," your Circle device filters out virtual private networks & proxy connections by default.
 This is because these services are often used to get around restrictions, like Time limits or Filtering.
-That said, there are a number of legitimate uses for VPNs, such as creating a secure connection with your company's internal systems or, in this case, making voice calls using your home Wi-Fi.
+That said, there are a number of legitimate uses for virtual private networks, such as creating a secure connection with your company's internal systems or, in this case, making voice calls using your home Wi-Fi.